asndiallo/pantry-pal-server/README.md

    ```

 3. Set up environment variables:
-   - Create a `.env` file in the root of the project.
+   - Copy the example environment file in the root directory and submit your variables:

+     ```plaintext
+     cp .env.example .env
+     ```

    - Add your OpenAI API key to the `.env` file:

      ```plaintext
      OPENAI_KEY=YOUR_OPENAI_API_KEY
      ```
+     Note: Make sure to update the `.env` file with your actual environment variables.

    - Save the file.